sacha-l/collectables-ethdenver-workshop/workshop/buy-kitty.md

 Then, we write the `buy_kitty` dispatchable which simply verifies the function caller and calls `do_buy_kitty`.

+To perform a change in balances, we'll simply use FRAME's `Currency` trait and `transfer` method.

 Your turn!

 <!-- slide:break-40 -->